sirchuck/site_works/README.md

     Files you put in the thread_scripts will be called if you use the threading tool shown below.
 Files in this directory should have the .php extention.

-    Note: If you put sw_pre_boot.php in your siteworks root folder you can run instructions before anything else happens with the framework.
+    Note: sw_pre_boot.php is in your siteworks root folder.
+Whatever php code you put here happens before anything else with the framework.
 This could be important if you want to use things like ini_set('session.gc_maxlifetime', 3600); and session_set_cookie_params(3600); for example.
-The file doesn't exist so you will have to create it to use it.

 # File Extentions:
     For the framework to find your files, and for readability on your end, give your files the following extentions